Nebraska vs. Purdue NCAA Football Odds, Plays and Insights | October 30, 2021

 Purdue Stats and Trends

-- In Purdue's seven games this season, it has three wins against the spread.

-- The Boilermakers have been underdogs by 7 points or more two times this season and covered the spread once.
+- This year, the Boilermakers have one ATS win in two games as an underdog of 7.5 points or more.

-- Purdue's games this season have gone over the total in one out of seven opportunities (14.3%).
+- Purdue's games this season have eclipsed the over/under one time in seven opportunities (14.3%).

-- When Purdue puts up more than 19.4 points, it is 3-0 against the spread and 3-0 overall.
+- Purdue is 3-0 against the spread and 3-0 overall in games when it puts up more than 19.4 points.

-- Purdue is 3-1 against the spread and 3-1 overall when the team totals over 348.4 yards.
+- Purdue is 3-1 against the spread and 3-1 overall when the team totals more than 348.4 yards.

-- This year the Boilermakers have turned the ball over 12 times, two more than the Cornhuskers' takeaways (10).
+- This season the Boilermakers have turned the ball over 12 times, two more than the Cornhuskers' takeaways (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.